-Capital Expenditure
+Capital expenditure

-Expenditure which results in the acquisition, construction or creation of non-current assets or expenditure which adds to the value of existing non-current assets (i.e. over and above maintenance).
+Expenditure which results in the acquisition, construction or creation of non-current assets or expenditure which adds to the value of existing non-current assets (over and above maintenance).

-Capital Financing
+Capital financing

 This is the overall term used to describe the various sources of money that the council uses to pay for its Capital Expenditure.
 The sources that West Suffolk uses include direct revenue financing, usable capital receipts, capital grants, capital contributions, revenue reserves and earmarked reserves.